C++ vs Java

 Introduction to C++

-C++ is a high-level, general-purpose programming language that supports multiple programming paradigms, such as object-oriented, functional, and procedural programming.
-It is developed by Bjarne Stroustrup at Bell Labs as an extension of the C programming language.
+C++ is a high-level, general-purpose programming language that supports multiple programming paradigms, such as object-oriented, functional, and procedural programming .
+Bjarne Stroustrup develops it at Bell Labs as an extension of the C programming language.

-It is a procedural language, which means it executes code line by line and supports the function structure programming .
-Apart from procedural programming, C++ also has extensive support for object-oriented programming, which helps a lot to solve real-world problems.
+It is a procedural language that executes code line by line and supports structure programming .
+Apart from procedural programming, C++ also has extensive support for object-oriented programming, which helps solve real-world problems.

-It is also a statically typed language, which simply means that for every variable, we have to define its data type.
+It is also a statically typed language, meaning that we have to define every variable's data type.
 Also, C++ is a popular choice for designing graphical applications.

 Introduction to Java

-Java is also a high-level programming language that is developed by Sun Microsystems.
+Java is also a high-level programming language that Sun Microsystems develop.
 It is a pure object-oriented programming language, and it is generally used to build software for different operating systems.

-Like C++, Java is also a statically typed programming language and share almost the same syntax as C++.
-It uses the compiler to compile its source code to bytecode and this bytecode is platform-independent.
+Like C++, Java is also a statically typed programming language and shares almost the same syntax as C++.
+It uses the compiler to compile its source code to bytecode, and this bytecode is platform-independent.

 Java